 The economy of Abu Dhabi is largely based upon the revenue generated from natural resources.
 Petroleum and natural gas play a vital role, although some other sectors are also emerging in order to support the city’s economy due to the global depreciation of fossil fuels.

 Abu Dhabi’s GDP nearly reached $100 billion in 2006, a huge leap from a mere $40 billion in 2002, and considering it only has a population of around 1.4 million this is quite remarkable.
-Abu Dhabi’s GDP per capita income also nearly touched the $70,000 mark which is far above the average income of the United Arab Emirates itself and it ranks third in the world after Luxembourg and Norway.
+Abu Dhabi’s GDP per capita income also nearly touched the $70,000 mark, which is far above the average income of the United Arab Emirates itself and it ranks third in the world after Luxembourg and Norway.

 The oil sector at the moment supplies most of Abu Dhabi’s GDP, providing over $60,000 million in 2006 and accounting for nearly 60% of it in 2007.
-Other sectors are slowly growing and in the future Abu Dhabi is expecting non oil sectors such as tourism and property to account for nearly half of its total GDP output.
+Other sectors are slowly growing, and in the future, Abu Dhabi is expecting non-oil sectors such as tourism and property to account for nearly half of its total GDP output.

 Despite this, Abu Dhabi is still in a strong economic position as it has not incurred any direct debt in over a decade.
-The emirate continues to be the highest contributor to the UAE’S total GDP and carries on providing generous financial subsides to the smaller emirates in the country.
+The emirate continues to be the highest contributor to the UAE’S total GDP and carries on providing generous financial subsidies to the smaller emirates in the country.